Garrakx/Custom-Regions/README.md

 * <a name="regionInfo"></a>**Difference between `packInfo.json` and `regionInfo.json`**
 In recent versions of CRS, the `regionInfo.json` file was upgraded to `packInfo.json`.
 The purpose is the same, just a change of name to unify the naming of region packs.
 If you are coming from a version that used the old file, it should get upgraded automatically.
 * <a name="corrupted"></a>**Corrupted saves**
 After you change any room connections, you change the order in which the packs are loaded or you activate / deactivate any region packs, your file will be corrupted.
 In the best case scenario, creature dens and objets will be misplaced.
 In the worst case, you will not be able to load the game at all.
-To fix this, you have to reset progress of the save slot from the options menu.
+To fix this, you have to reset progress of the save slot from the options menu. `@Deltatime` made a mod that tries to fix this issue, but it is not full completed so it might have some issues.
+You can download the latest version [here](https://discord.com/channels/291184728944410624/481900360324218880/826151202923872326) (you have to install it before installing any regions).
 ![Reset progress option](./Images/reset_progress_button.png)
 * **Can I use CRS with a modified Rain World install? (merged regions)**
 Short answer: no.